LadyCelastia/HitboxRemaster/docs/api/ScriptSignal.md

 ScriptSignal._ActiveRunner -- ConnectionRunner
 ```
 The active ConnectionRunner middleware of the ScriptSignal. **WARNING: ConnectionRunner is intended to be completely private.
 You should not perform any operation on it.**
+The main enum is intended to be completely private.
+You are not meant to access it.